Does VPN Slow Down Internet Speed? [Resolved]

 does vpn slow internet speed

-A short answer to this question: VPN connection suppose to reduce your speed because of encryption protocols.
-VPN will route your Internet traffic through a highly encrypted tunnel, which is why you always feel a choked connection while browsing.
-So, Yes, VPN does slow your regular internet speed.
+A VPN connection indeed reduces your speed because of encryption protocols.
+It routes your Internet traffic through a highly encrypted tunnel, so you always feel a choked connection while browsing.
+Therefore, it concludes that a VPN service reduces your internet speed.

-However, if you are using the best and most legitimate VPN service, it will not reduce your connection speed by more than 5% to 6% of your regular internet speed.
+However, using the best and most legitimate VPN service will not reduce your connection speed by more than 5% to 6% of your regular internet speed.

 Despite the benefits of VPN, many VPN users are concerned with how VPN distresses Internet speed.
-So, does a VPN slow down the Internet?
 Essentially, there are more than a few issues that could affect the speed of your Internet, whether you are behind a VPN server or not.

-The “Does VPN make the internet slower?” question is not a simple yes or no answer; it can be explained in the given steps:
+The answer to the question “Does VPN make the internet slower?” is not a simple yes or no; it can be explained.
+Read along to find out.

 Why VPNs slow down the Internet speed